-Advance payments may be considered in accordance with California Public Resources Code § 4799.05.
+Advance payments may be considered in accordance with California Public Resources Code § 90130.
 Advance payments are solely at CAL FIRE's discretion.
-State agencies will not be permitted to receive advance payments.

 An [Advance Payment Request Form](#) must be submitted identifying how funds may be used over a six-month period.
 No single advance payment shall exceed 25% of the total grant award.
 An [advance accountability report form](#) must be submitted to CAL FIRE no later than every four months after receiving the advance payment until the funds have been fully utilized.
 Advance payments should be fully utilized within a six-month period unless additional time is approved by CAL FIRE.
 Any Advance Payment, or portion thereof, that is not spent within the later of six months, or the spending timeline approved by the State, must be returned to the State and will be returned to the grant balance.
 No additional advance payments may be requested until acceptable documentation is received by CAL FIRE that the previous advance payment has been fully exhausted on eligible expenses.